The American Heritage Dictionary of the English Language: First edition

 When the first edition appeared in 1969, it was praised for its Indo-European etymologies.
 In addition to the normally expected etymologies, which for instance trace the word ambiguous to a Proto-Indo-European root ag-, meaning "to drive", the dictionary includes an "Indo-European Roots Appendix", which begins with a seven-page article by Professor Calvert Watkins entitled "Indo-European and the Indo-Europeans".
 The appendix also contains a 46-page listing of Indo-European roots, wherein each of the approximately one thousand entries presents the Modern English words that are understood to have evolved from that root.
 These entries might be called "reverse etymologies": the ag- entry there, for instance, lists 49 terms derived from it, words as diverse as agent, essay, purge, stratagem, ambassador, axiom, and pellagra, along with information about varying routes through intermediate transformations on the way to the contemporary words.

 The book included "vulgar" words, a decision that attracted not only criticism in the press, but some book bans as well.

-A compacted American Heritage College Dictionary was first released in 1974.
+A compact American Heritage College Dictionary was first released in 1974.